sweetcorn1229/rhino-bytearray/README.md

 Use byte array in rhino javascript engine

 ## Notice
-The byte array made from this code might not be exactly same with one in java.
+The byte array made from this code might not be perfectly same with one in java, yet it seems it is same with that.

 ## Documentation
 - <a href="https://github.com/sweetcorn1229/rhino-bytearray/blob/main/documentation/english-d.md">English</a>